 No two calls are alike, but generally they’re casual and low pressure.
 You can keep your video on or turn it off.

-1 – talk about goals and action steps (that do not conflict with your therapist’s guidance)
+Set small, actionable goals (that do not conflict with your therapist’s guidance)

-You’re also free to ask me anything about my own treatment or what’s worked for me.
+If you find it helpful, you can also ask me about my own experience.
 I’m an open book!

 Can my loved one and I do a call together?